bigchaindb/org/ROADMAP.md

 ## BigchainDB 2.0 TODO

 We intend to do some intermediate releases, e.g. 2.0 Beta, 2.0 RC1 before releasing the final BigchainDB 2.0.0.
+We're using a GitHub organization project board to track issues and pull requests related to the final release of BigchainDB 2.0: [BigchainDB 2.0 TODO](https://github.com/orgs/bigchaindb/projects/5)

 - Resolve known issues and bugs.
 - Support for metadata search in the Python driver.